Section 1: Behavioral Misconduct

 • Bullying and Cyberbullying – Deliberate or intentional behavior, including behavior conducted on computers, cell phones, and other electronic devices, using words or actions, intended to cause fear, intimidation or harm.
 Bullying and cyberbullying may be repeated behavior and involve an imbalance of power.

-• Invasions of Privacy - Using electronic or other means to record or photograph any person in a location where there is a reasonable expectation of privacy.
+• Invasions of Privacy – Using electronic or other means to record or photograph any person in a location where there is a reasonable expectation of privacy.
 This includes, but is not limited to, recording or photography in shower/locker rooms and restrooms.
-The storing, sharing, and/or distributing of such unauthorized recordings or photographs by any means is also prohibited.
+The storing, sharing and/or distribution of such unauthorized recordings or photographs by any means is also prohibited.

 • Assault or Battery – Threats of physical harm or physical harm against another person.